 Using environment variables

-In case of central deployment you may want to use some environment variables specific to each matching the application is being installed.
+When deploying centrally, you may want to use some environment variables specific to each matching the application is being installed.
 For example, you may want to include the Documents folder into backup set for every user.

 For this purpose, you may use